kevindadi/ConcBugDect-Rust/README.md

 # ConcBugDect-Rust

 ConcBugDect-Rust is a Petri-net-based static analyzer for Rust concurrency bugs.
 It runs as a Rust compiler driver, collects MIR-level information during compilation, translates the analyzed program into a Petri net, builds a state graph, and reports potential concurrency problems.
+Related papers in https://arxiv.org/abs/2212.02754.

 The crate name is `conc_bug_detector`.
 The installed binaries remain `pn` and `cargo-pn` (`cargo pn`).